 Monitoring Your Water Usage

 The following steps will show you how to determine your water usage over a specific period of time.
-Use the worksheet to the right to record your data and calculate your daily water usage.

 - Read the meter register and write the number down completely.
 Record the date as well.